nchenderson/elements-nonpar-stat/docs/04-multistat.md

 * A generalized linear model with a log link function might be more appropriate.

 * Applying a square-root transformation to count data is also a commonly suggested approach.
-(The square-root transformation is the ``variance-stabilizing transformation" for Poisson-distributed data).
+(The square-root transformation is the "variance-stabilizing transformation" for Poisson-distributed data).